TBXark/ChatGPT-Telegram-Workers/README.md

 - Support for Azure OpenAI Service
 - Support for Cloudflare AI (free)
 - Support for streaming output
-- Support for custom roles
+- Support for custom command
 - Support for multiple platforms deployment

 ## Documentation